CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 ## Not Running All GPUs
 By default, OpenPose will use all the GPUs available in your machine.
-The following example runs the demo video `video.avi`, parallelizes it over 2 GPUs, GPUs 1 and 2 (note that it will skip GPU 0):
+Otherwise, `--num_gpu` sets the number of total GPUs and `--num_gpu_start` the first GPU to use.
+E.g., `--num_gpu 2 --num_gpu_start 1` will use GPUs ID 1 and 2 while ignore GPU ID 0 (assuming there are at least 3 GPUs):
 ```
 :: Windows - Portable Demo (same flags for Ubuntu and Mac)
 bin\OpenPoseDemo.exe --video examples/media/video.avi --num_gpu 2 --num_gpu_start 1